An atlas of photonic and plasmonic materials for cathodoluminescence microscopy: 1 Introduction

 In combination with far-field Fourier spectroscopy, CL microscopy offers a powerful method for distinguishing between coherent and incoherent light emission processes in materials~\cite{Coenen2011,Brenny2014,Mignuzzi2018,Scheucher2022,Fiedler2022dis}.
-Coherent CL arises from transition radiation, Smith-Purcell radiation, and collective oscillations of free electrons, such as surface-plasmon resonances in metals, while incoherent CL results from intrinsic processes (e.g., electron-hole recombination, defects) and extrinsic processes (e.g., dopants, impurity and color centers), which are typically observed in semiconductors and dielectrics.
-Differentiating and accurately attributing these mechanisms has become crucial in photonic and plasmonic systems, as they often involve materials that support both processes.
+Coherent CL arises from transition radiation, Smith--Purcell radiation, and collective oscillations of free electrons, such as surface-plasmon resonances in metals, while incoherent CL results from intrinsic processes (e.g., electron-hole recombination, defects) and extrinsic processes (e.g., dopants, impurity and color centers), which are typically observed in semiconductors and dielectrics~\cite{Brenny2014,Yanagimoto2025}.
+Differentiating and accurately attributing these mechanisms is important in photonic and plasmonic systems, as they often involve materials that support both processes.
 The relative strength of incoherent and coherent mechanisms strongly depends on the system's material composition.
-Therefore, for effective experiment design and interpretation, it is essential to understand the CL response of the materials used, independent of geometric effects, and to identify the origins of observed spectral features.
+Therefore, for effective experiment design and interpretation, it is essential to understand the CL response of the materials used, independent of geometric effects, and to identify the origins of the observed spectral features.

 An important parameter in CL microscopy is the electron penetration depth, which refers to how deeply the electron beam penetrates the material before losing its kinetic energy.
 The penetration depth varies depending on the material’s atomic number ($Z$), atom density, and the energy of electrons in the electron beam~\cite{Drouin2007}.
 For low-$Z$ materials like carbon (C) or silicon (Si), penetration depths can be relatively large (on scale of microns), allowing for bulk material analysis even at lower electron beam voltages.
 Conversely, in high-$Z$ materials like gold (Au) or platinum (Pt), the penetration depth is significantly reduced (down to sub 10\,nm), restricting the interaction volume to the surface or near-surface layers.
-Understanding the electron penetration depth is crucial for interpreting CL spectra accurately, as it determines whether the emission originates from the surface, subsurface, or bulk of the material~\cite{Norris1973,Tizei2013,Francaviglia2022}.
+Understanding the electron penetration depth is relevant for interpreting CL accurately, as it determines whether the emission originates from the surface, subsurface, or bulk of the material~\cite{Norris1973,Tizei2013,Francaviglia2022}.
 The penetration depth and corresponding distribution of absorbed energy plays a key role in electron beam lithography, where precise energy deposition is essential for controlling pattern resolution and resist exposure~\cite{Drouin2007}.